RevivalSearch/Eoogle/README.md

-# Notice.
+# Notice

-- Eoogle is shutting down permanently as of 2026-09-25.
+**Eoogle is shutting down permanently as of 2026-09-25.**

-# Why?
+## Why?

-- Eoogle supported 2 revivals.
-ECS:R and Korone.
-They shutdown fairly recently and I am unable to bring myself to work on this project.
+Eoogle supported two revivals: ECS:R and Korone.
+Both shut down recently, and I can't bring myself to keep working on this project.

-# What do I do with Eoogle's Source?
+## What happens to Eoogle's source?

-- Use it.
-Make it for good revivals like https://pekora.pro or something. even Madoka.
+Use it!
+Adapt it for other good revivals, like [Pekora.pro](https://pekora.pro) or even Madoka.
+Most revivals built on the ECS codebase share the same API layout, so it should be easy to point at a new site.

-# Thanks.
+## Thanks

-- I thank the entire ORC Community for contributing to ECS:R and Korone to bring myself to make this project in the first place.
-Thank you Supra, Thank you Samuel, Thank you Shady.
+Thank you to the entire ORC community for contributing to ECS:R and Korone.
+You're the reason I made this project in the first place.

+Thank you Supra, thank you Samuel, thank you Shady.